joemasilotti/masilotti.com/_posts/2018-08-07-testing-uialertcontroller.md

 title: "How to Test UIAlertController"
 date: 2018-08-07
 permalink: testing-uialertcontroller/
-summary: "Learn how to test UIAlertController with protocols, mocks, and dependecy injection.
+description: "Learn how to test UIAlertController with protocols, mocks, and dependency injection.
 No swizzling required."
 category: testing-swift
 ---